 - On April 13th, 2016, Windows Azure Active Directory Sync (“DirSync”) and Microsoft Azure Active Directory Sync (“Azure AD Sync”) were announced as deprecated.

-- On December 31st, 2017, Azure AD will no longer accept communications from any other synchronization tools besides Azure AD Connect.
+- As of December 31st, 2017, Azure AD no longer accepts communications from any other synchronization tools besides Azure AD Connect.

 What exactly does “Support Ends” mean?